percona/pmm-doc/docs/how-to/configure.md

 The findings are reported on the **Advisors > Failed Checks** page, and an overview is displayed on the Dashboard in the Failed Advisor Checks panel.
 By default, the Advisors option is disabled.

-Checks are re-fetched and re-run at intervals.
+Checks are refetched and rerun at intervals.

 See [Working with Advisor checks](advisors.md).